Erotic massage

-Today, erotic massage is used by some people on occasion as a part of sex, either as foreplay or as the final sex act, or as part of sex therapy.
-There is also a large commercial erotic massage industry in some countries and cities, which may call their establishments massage parlours, spas, or saunas.
+Erotic massage is sometimes used as part of sex, either as foreplay, the final sex act, or as part of sex therapy.
+There is also a large commercial erotic massage industry, which may call their establishments massage parlours, spas, or saunas.

 Commercial erotic and sexual massage

-An erotic and sexual massage may be provided by independent providers, providers of broader sexual services, through erotic massage agencies, organized massage parlors or brothels.
-It takes many forms, from massage techniques that aim to integrate the sexual, spiritual and physical, to massage whose purpose is the achievement of an orgasm through a handjob, oral sex, or sexual intercourse.
+An erotic and sexual massage may be provided by independent providers or providers of broader sexual services, through erotic massage agencies, or by organized massage parlors or brothels.
+It takes many forms, from massage techniques that aim to integrate the sexual, spiritual, and physical, to massages with the purpose of achieving orgasm through a handjob, oral sex, or sexual intercourse.

+A mix of modalities might be used: swedish, deep tissue, tantric, sensual touch, breathwork, energy work, or guided connection practices.
+It’s about tuning into the body and what it needs, both physically and emotionally.

-A 'happy ending' is a colloquial term for the practice of a provider offering sexual release to a client.
-This is sometimes offered as an addition to any other type of massage, typically in the form of a handjob.
+A 'happy ending' is the colloquial term for the practice of a provider offering sexual release to a client; this is because the body releases the happy hormone (named ‘dopamine’) and the main love hormone, ‘oxytocin’, during an orgasm.
+As a result, built-up sexual tension is released, leading to a feeling of full-body relaxation and happiness at the end.
+The massage aiming for such an outcome is called “happy ending massage”.This is sometimes offered as an addition to any other type of massage, typically in the form of a handjob.
 The 2009 documentary Happy Endings? follows women who worked in Asian massage parlors in Rhode Island.
 The film focuses on "full service" massage parlors, although "rub and tug" massage parlors (where only handjobs are offered) are also covered.
 Prostitution in Rhode Island was legal at the time of filming.

 Legality

 In many jurisdictions, an erotic and sexual massage is regarded as a sexual service, the legality of which varies between jurisdictions.
-In some jurisdictions, an erotic massage may be legal, while prostitution is not.
+In some jurisdictions, an erotic massage may be legal, while prostitution may not be.